dynamsoft-docs/label-recognition-docs/introduction/index.md

 On the left side of the above figure, the position of the reference region could be determined by barcode.
 The barcode can be localized and recognized through [Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/?urlsource=navigation).
 In addition, if there are multiple barcodes in an image, we can further determine the target barcode region by specifying the barcode formats and barcode text.

-On the right, the background color of the reference region is specified as red, then DLR searches the detected reference region to locate and read the target label.
+On the right, the background color of the reference region is specified as red, then DLR can automatically detect it through algorithms.

 ### Inference Area